Many long-term care facilities, large private practices, and health care networks have welcomed the concept of precision medicine.

 However, more than 80% of those surveyed wanted to learn more about it.

 What exactly is precision medicine?
 It’s a type of cutting-edge treatment plan in which your therapy is based on factors such as age, comorbidity, current medications, and genetics.2 (The term is often used interchangeably with personalized medicine.)
+There are various benefits of precision medicine.

 Precision medicine can be used to uncover more appropriate drugs to take for a specific treatment, or to determine whether you’re at risk of having certain adverse reactions to a particular drug.
 It can even reveal your risk factors for developing certain illnesses later in life.